John Edmondson (musician)

 John B. Edmondson (February 3, 1933 – December 30, 2016) was an American professional trumpet player, pianist, music composer, former music teacher, and freelance writer (composer) and arranger.

+Biography

-He is a member of ASCAP.
+Edmondson is a member of ASCAP.
 He is listed on the international "Who's Who in Music," and also composed Bunker Hill March.
-He taught public school music for 10 years in the Central Kentucky area, where he wrote extensively for his own students.
-During this same time, he free lanced as a writer for various university and high school marching bands, including seven years as Staff Arranger for the University of Kentucky Wildcat Marching Band.
+Edmondson taught public school music for 10 years in the Central Kentucky area, where he wrote extensively for his own students.
+At the same time, Edmondson free lanced as a writer for various university and high school marching bands, including seven years as Staff Arranger for the University of Kentucky Wildcat Marching Band.